 "The Waters and Harvey Show strives to promote increased visibility and understanding of a range of challenging issues facing communities whose historical experiences often go unacknowledged.
 Blue Ridge Public Radio serves as an important platform on which to continue working toward this goal in a way that engages broader society," said co-host Dr. Marcus Harvey, Assistant Professor of Religious Studies at UNC Asheville.

 The program airs on Saturday afternoons at 3:00 pm on BPR News.
-It’s available for on-demand listening at BPR.org and is widely available as a podcast including on the new BPR mobile app, the NPR Mobile App, and other podcast channels.
+It’s available for on-demand listening at BPR.org and is widely available as a podcast including on the free BPR mobile app and other podcast channels.

 The Waters & Harvey Show – Program list: